mami-project/pto3-go/doc/PTOSRV.md

-`ptosrv` uses PostgreSQL for observation storage and query execution, so a PostgreSQL database must be available for the PTO's use, with a user configured to create tables, whose credentials will appear in the `ptoconfig.json` file below.
+`ptosrv` uses PostgreSQL for observation storage and query execution, so a PostgreSQL database must be available for the PTO's use, with a user configured to be able to create tables, whose credentials will appear in the `ptoconfig.json` file below.

 ### Install the Server